 Just Go With It

-Finally, give your students, and yourself, grace this school year.
-As much as we all want to get back into the classroom with our kids, there are bound to be moments when things don’t go as planned.
+Things are going to take longer.
+There are bound to be moments when things don’t go as planned.
 Whether it’s students acting out or refusing to follow directions or you losing your cool, remember that nobody is perfect.

 And tomorrow is another day.